-The Division of Pediatric Surgery preforms over 3,500 cases annually, offering the trainee a robust clinical experience, particularly in advanced minimally invasive techniques.
+The Division of General and Thoracic Surgery preforms over 3,500 cases annually, offering the trainee a robust clinical experience, particularly in advanced minimally invasive techniques.
 Graduating fellows finish with an average of 1200 cases encompassing all pediatric surgery index categories as well as innovative techniques.

 Together, the senior and junior fellows lead a busy pediatric surgical team.
-The pediatric surgical service consists of 4th and 2nd year general surgical residents, nurse practitioners and medical students.
+The pediatric surgical service consists of second and fourth year general surgical residents, nurse practitioners and medical students.
 The average daily census is 30-40 patients, a significant portion comprised by neonatal patients.
 Fellows are encouraged and supported to develop autonomy and direct care.
 An attending surgeon rounds with the team daily to provide appropriate supervision while encouraging independent decision making.
 The successful fellow takes ownership of the service, facilitates communication and develops effective working relationships to provide compassionate care for children and families.

 Fellows attend outpatient clinics an average of one half-day per week.
 A comprehensive conference series supplements the fellows’ educational experience.
 The fellows’ weekly conference follows an organized schedule incorporating the PedSCORE curriculum topics and advanced topics.
 Additional conferences include Morbidity & Mortality Conference, NICU/Surgery Combined Conference, Pathology/Radiology/Surgery Combined Conference and Tumor Board.